The Changeling (film): Legacy

 The Changeling ranked no. 54 on Bravo's 100 Scariest Movie Moments series.
 Director Martin Scorsese placed The Changeling on his list of the 11 scariest horror films of all time.
 In a list compiled for Esquire in 2024, it was ranked the 29th-greatest horror film of the 1980s.
+In 2024, Entertainment Weekly ranked The Changeling as the best haunted house film of all time.

 Related works

 In 1987, Italian director Lamberto Bava directed Until Death, an unofficial made-for-television film that was marketed as a sequel for its home video releases; however, there is no connection between the films.

 In 2018, a remake was set up at international sales company Cornerstone Films and German production company X Filme, with Joel B. Michaels returning to produce.
 Mark Steven Johnson was attached as writer and director, and the setting would be relocated to Venice, Italy.
 Two years later, Anders Engström replaced Johnson and the setting was changed to Ireland.
 Tab Murphy was brought on as screenwriter, who claimed that the film would be more of a "reimagining" than a remake.
 He promised a three-page outline to Michaels, who he had previously worked with on Last of the Dogmen, and came back with 33 pages instead.
 Cornerstone also shopped the film to the Marché du Film that year.